legal practice

 7 Tips to Power Up Your Legal Team

-On the big screen, we lawyers are lone gunslingers.
-We strut into the courtroom and engage our adversaries armed with nothing but our wits.
+On the big screen, we lawyers often portray ourselves as lone gunslingers. we confidently enter the courtroom, relying solely on our wits to engage with adversaries.
 But to steal a cliché: There is no “I” in lawyer.
 Most of legal practice is a team sport.
-And as legal matters become more complicated, the need for team-based lawyering is ever more pressing.
+And as legal matters become more complicated, the importance of collaborative lawyering becomes increasingly evident.

-Despite that lawyering (and particularly legal writing) is done in teams, law schools don’t offer much training on this skill.
+Despite the fact that lawyering, including legal writing, is often done in teams, law schools don’t offer much training on this skill.
 This is unlike, say, business schools—another field that requires lots of teamwork.

 So let’s give some thought to how we can build top-notch legal-writing teams.
 A large body of research can help us.
 First, we’ll look at some high-level ideas.
 Then we'll consider some more specific suggestions for how you can play well with others.

 A couple of years ago, Google announced that it discovered how to build the perfect team.
 After years of analyzing data from more than 100 teams, it found that raw skill was not all that important.
-What matters most?
-Emotional intelligence and wide-open flows of communication.
-In other words, an environment where everyone feels emotionally comfortable and supported.
+The most important factor is, emotional intelligence and wide-open flows of communication.
+In simpler terms, an environment where individuals feel emotionally at ease and supported.
 That was the single best determiner of team success.

-Google’s most recent team research concluded much the same: the critical predictor of team success was “psychological safety”—whether team members feel safe to let their guard down and speak their mind without fear of judgment or retribution.
+Google’s most recent team research concluded much the same: the key indicator of team success was “psychological safety”—whether team members feel safe to let their guard down and speak their mind without fear of judgment or retribution.

 That people work best when they feel emotionally and psychologically comfortable makes sense.
-Tons of research suggests that we are most productive when we feel supported by those around us.
+Numerous research studies suggest that we are most productive when we feel supported by those around us.
 And research also shows that being open to disagreement is critical to producing high quality results.
-For example, studies on team deviants—where you designate someone on your team to play the devil's advocate—show that creating an environment of psychological safety can profoundly influence a team’s success.
+For instance, studies on teams utilizing deviants—where you designate someone on your team to play the devil's advocate—show that creating an environment of psychological safety can profoundly influence a team’s success.

 Google’s research also suggests that good teams are ones where members are (1) dependable, (2) have clear roles, and (3) find their work meaningful and impactful.
 Loads of research backs these points up, too: teams work best with upfront expectations, clear individual roles, and assignments that resonate with each member.

 What can we take from all this?
 First, creating an environment of psychological safety where communication flows freely—and even designating a team deviant who is tasked with disagreeing—may do wonders for your end product.
-This will combat the pervasive groupthink and bias that often runs rampant, and it will increase everyone’s motivation and buy-in to the team.
+This will combat the pervasive groupthink and bias that often runs rampant, and it will boost team members' motivation and commitment.

-Another takeaway is clearly setting out at the beginning of a project, in writing, your expectations.
-Take a few minutes to brainstorm and write down the practical goals for your document and who is in charge of what.
-This will ensure everyone is on the same page, it will balance everyone’s expectations, and it will streamline workflow.
+Another key takeaway is to clearly establish your expectations in writing at the project's outset.
+TSpend a few minutes brainstorming and documenting the specific goals for your document and assigning responsibilities to team members.
+This will ensure everyone is on the same page, it will help align everyone's expectations, and it will streamline workflow.

 Regular feedback for team members is also crucial (and has been the subject of countless studies).
 If folks don’t tell each other what they are doing well and what they can improve, don’t expect the process to get any better—now or in the next project.